 The gym uniform is required for participation in all gym classes.
-Students not in proper uniform will have a grade point deduction for the class as well as not being allowed to participate in the class.
+Students not in proper uniform will have a grade point deduction for the class.
 Students are allowed to wear their gym uniform to school for the day their class is assigned physical education.
-The gym uniform consists of the Saint Lawrence logo maroon shorts with the Saint Lawrence short-sleeved maroon polo, or, in colder weather, the Saint Lawrence long-sleeved maroon sweatshirt and sweatpants, and sneakers (no shoes).
+The gym uniform consists of the Saint Lawrence logo maroon shorts with the Saint Lawrence short-sleeved maroon polo, or, in colder weather, the Saint Lawrence long-sleeved maroon sweatshirt and sweatpants, and sneakers (no dress shoes).
 Teachers will announce at the beginning of the school year the day their students have physical education class.